Baby Horse Teeth

 The new permanent teeth are quite concave on their surfaces and these 'cups' along with the angle, shape and a groove on the outer vertical surface that gradually grows out, called Galyvane's groove, are the indicators of how old a horse might be.

 As the horse wears its teeth by grazing, the concave surfaces are worn flatter.
 By the time a horse is about eleven years old, it will have worn its teeth flat.
-How quickly this happens depends on the type of grazing it has.
-Horses who graze grass on sandy ground will wear their teeth flatter than those fed only hay grown on clay type soil.
+How quickly this happens depends upon the type of grazing it has.
+Horses that graze grass on sandy ground will wear their teeth flatter than those fed only hay grown on clay type soil.

 Senior Horse TeethAs the horse ages, the angle of the teeth increases.
 The milk teeth are short and straight as are the newly erupted permanent teeth but as the horse ages, the teeth become more angled.
 This is where the saying 'long in the tooth' comes from, because as the angle increases, so does that length from gum line to chewing surface.
 The teeth also change in shape from oval, to more angular as the horse ages.
 The color of the teeth will probably be quite yellowed and stained.
 At some point after their late twenties, a horse may start losing teeth.
 Horse's teeth don't really grow for their whole lives, but have a lifespan of their own.
 As the horse loses more teeth, its health may suffer.
 It may be less able to chew tougher hays and grasses and require a diet tailored for older horses.